Google Translate plan for Welsh assembly ‘ridiculous’

 “I think the general opinion would be it probably would be more efficient to start from scratch,” he said.

-“But at the moment software such as Google Translate, mechanical translation, is very much in its infancy.”
+“There is certainly a place for software in the translation industry.“But at the moment software such as Google Translate, mechanical translation, is very much in its infancy.”

 Mr Parry estimated there were about 600 people working in Welsh-English translation in Wales.
 His organisation has 326 individual members and six corporate members.